Boxmoor: Religious sites

-Sports And Entertainment
+Sport and entertainment

 Boxmoor Cricket Club

-Boxmoor Cricket Club was founded in 1857 when the Box Moor Trust let some of their land be used as a cricket pitch that is known as the Boxmoor oval which had a pavilion added in the 1930s.
+Boxmoor Cricket Club was founded in 1857 when the Box Moor Trust let some of their land be used as a cricket pitch; it is known as the Boxmoor Oval, which had a pavilion added in the 1930s.

 Hemel Hempstead Theatre Company

-Originally known as The Hemel Hempstead Operatic and Dramatic Society, the Hemel Hempstead Theatre Company has operated since 1925.
-Over the years the company performed in a number of locations, including the Luxor Cinemas in the Marlowes and St. John’s Hall at 72 St. John's Road, which had been built in 1930 as extension of the nearby St. John’s Church.
+Originally known as the Hemel Hempstead Operatic and Dramatic Society, the Hemel Hempstead Theatre Company has operated since 1925.
+Over the years, the company performed in a number of locations, including the Luxor cinemas in the Marlowes and St. John’s Hall at 72 St. John's Road, which had been built in 1930 as extension of the nearby St. John’s Church.
 The first-ever theatrical performance at St. John’s Hall was given by the Theatre Company in April 1932.

 Hemel Hempstead Theatre Company purchased the St. John's Hall building in 1997 and renamed it the Boxmoor Playhouse.
-Holding up to 200 seats, The Boxmoor Playhouse is said to be the largest theatre in Hemel Hempstead.
-Each year the Company produces a variety of productions from plays to musicals to pantomimes.
+Holding up to 200 seats, the Boxmoor Playhouse is said to be the largest theatre in Hemel Hempstead.
+Each year, the Company produces a variety of productions from plays to musicals to pantomimes.
 Due to the flexibility of the space, the Company also holds social events such as quiz nights, creative workshops and cabaret evenings.